 The AACP Board is supported by an Accountant/Financial Advisor, an Auditor and a Company Secretary.
 The Accountant, Auditor and Company Secretary are paid for work done at standard commercial rates.
 The CEO and the AACP Office Team in Peterborough provide administrative and management support as directed by the AACP Board.

-The Acupuncture Association of Chartered Physiotherapists (AACP) Office is managed by its Board through Caspar van Dongen (CEO), who is supported by Lisa Stephenson (Office/Admin Manager), Gill Beadle and Jenny Davies (membership), Jennifer Clarkson (Marketing Manager), Ayeisha Smith (Marketing Assistant), Clinical Advisor (currently recruiting for this position) and Claire Buckingham (Education & Training).
+The Acupuncture Association of Chartered Physiotherapists (AACP) Office is managed by its Board through Caspar van Dongen (CEO), who is supported by Lisa Stephenson (Office/Admin Manager), Gill Beadle and Jenny Davies (membership), Jennifer Clarkson (Marketing Manager), Ayeisha Smith (Marketing Assistant), Paul Battersby (Clinical Advisor) and Claire Buckingham (Education & Training).

 The CEO and the team are there to provide a service to AACP members, and they welcome your contact by telephone, e-mail or post.
 For details, see our contact page.